 Laser Surgeries Can Be More Expensive

-If laser surgeries are more precise and lead to better outcomes, you may wonder why all doctors and their patients don't rely exclusively on the new technology.
+If laser surgeries are more precise and lead to better outcomes, you may wonder why all doctors and their patients do not rely exclusively on the new technology.
 Cost is the issue that blocks widespread use.

 As an article in Review of Ophthalmology makes clear, not all insurance plans will cover cataract surgery done with a laser.
 That means doctors who want to use a laser may have to ask their patients to pay for that care, and some doctors resist the idea of asking their patients to pay.
 In addition, some doctors may not want to pay for machines they are not sure they will be able to use extensively.